eugene817/GeneralCodeAnalyzer/README.md

 ## How to run
-(For now)

-If you already have golang installed:
+- you need to have installed:
-- Simply write in the directory Backend
-`go run .`
+`npm`
+`npx`
+`go`

+- to run simply write:
+`./run.sh`

 ## How to use
-(For now)

-Send POST request for the localhost:8090/analyze with sql query and sql init db
+Send POST request for the localhost:8080/analyze/json with sql query and sql init db
 ```Go
 // incoming request